Skip to main page content

 Abstract

-Background: Pleasure is a key component in sexual decision-making.
-Doxycycline postexposure prophylaxis (doxy-PEP) is a novel intervention for STI prevention for MSM that may influence sexual experiences.
+Background: Pleasure is a key component in sexual decision making.
+Doxycycline postexposure prophylaxis (doxy-PEP) is a novel intervention for sexually transmitted infection prevention for men who have sex with men (MSM) that may influence sexual experiences.
 Using the Sexual Health Model, we assessed whether doxy-PEP use influences intimacy and sexual pleasure among MSM.

-Methods: From November 2021 through December 2022, we conducted individual interviews with MSM living with and without HIV enrolled in a clinical trial of doxy-PEP (NCT03980223).
+Methods: From November 2021 to December 2022, we conducted individual interviews with MSM living with and without HIV enrolled in a clinical trial of doxy-PEP (NCT03980223).
 Participants were purposively sampled to capture a range of doxy-PEP use frequency.
-Interviews explored how doxy-PEP influenced sexual health and decision-making, pleasure, intimacy, and relationships.
+Interviews explored how doxy-PEP influenced sexual health and decision making, pleasure, intimacy, and relationships.
 Interview transcripts and debrief reports were thematically analyzed.

-Results: We interviewed 43 DoxyPEP trial participants, of whom the median age was 38 years (IQR 34-46), 63% identified as white, 18% as Black, and 38% as Hispanic.
+Results: We interviewed 43 DoxyPEP trial participants, of whom the median age was 38 years (interquartile range, 34-46 years), 63% identified as White, 18% as Black, and 38% as Hispanic.
 Nineteen (44%) were living with HIV.
 Participants reported that doxy-PEP use improved their quality of life by providing peace of mind and resulted in more enjoyable sex experiences and increased intimacy.
-Participants felt doxy-PEP provided freedom to choose about condom use and selection of partners, and supported communication with sexual partners about STI prevention.
+Participants felt that doxy-PEP provided freedom to choose about condom use and selection of partners, and supported communication with sexual partners about sexually transmitted infection prevention.
 These positive experiences with doxy-PEP were similar in men living with and without HIV.

 PubMed Disclaimer